BenMullan/carpe-datum/readme.md

 ## Err... what's going on
 I spent 5 months with a process-automation team.
 They ran an amazing peice of [flowcharting software](https://www.google.com/search?q=blue+prism+automate+desktop+screenshot&tbm=isch) on a farm of VMs, to simulate keystrokes and mouse-clicks - and run processes (eg data-entry into a web-based business system) automatically, without paying humans to perform them.
 This system was an at-once beguiling and stupyfying conflation of numerous bizzare and anachronistic technologies; Win32-spying, .NET Remoting, remote DOM-inspection, VB6-style expression functions, and even Visual J#!
 <br/><br/>
-But it was precarious.
+But it was **precarious**.
 Browsers would become detached during execution.
 It would completely & inexplicably freeze-up during use.
 It couldn't effectively handle multiple browser-windows.
 XPath-mapped elements would become unfindable after UI-updates.
 Subtle differences in environment would cause certain unattended executions to fail, and it would be near-impossible to catch what went wrong.
 Data would be perilously plucked from inconsistenyly-formatted excel spreadsheets, and run through fragile type-coercion.

 ## *JavaScript* you say...?
 **Imagine:** instead of 50 VMs; one server, and 50 headless browsers.<br/><br/>
 An easy-to-use UI with a library of pre-defined baps (browser-automated processes - eg entering business data and scraping some output), and live previewing & interaction with the browser-pool.
 A http-API for triggering & scheduling bap executions on browsers from the pool.
 Robustly-implemented processes with watertight javascript, using [playwright](https://github.com/microsoft/playwright) to manipulate the DOM directly, instead of prodding at the UI from above.
-Execution traces precisely capturing screenshots & the DOM-state at each stage.
+Execution traces capturing precise screenshots & DOM-state at each stage.
 Consistent, schema-validated process input- and output-data.
 (Oh, and you'd save ~£500,000 on Blue Prism lisencing costs too).

 <img alt="ui-screenshot" src="https://raw.githubusercontent.com/BenMullan/carpe-datum/main/src/(resources)/images/cd-bap-library.png" width="100%" />
 <img alt="ui-screenshot" src="https://raw.githubusercontent.com/BenMullan/carpe-datum/main/src/(resources)/images/cd-browser-pool.png" width="100%" />

 ## Learnings
+<i>if only this one had come up in the A-level...</i>
 <img src="https://raw.githubusercontent.com/BenMullan/carpe-datum/main/src/(resources)/images/javascript-has-a-place-in-modern-rpa-discuss.jpg" width="100%" />
-<i>(... if only that had come up in the A-level)</i>
 <br/>
 <ul>
-	<li>For a process to be as robust as possible, it needs to interface with the system at the lowest available layer; javascript enables direct manipulation of the DOM underlying the UI.</li>
+	<li>For a process to run as robustly as possible, it needs to interface with the system at the <b>lowest available layer</b>; javascript enables direct manipulation of the DOM underlying the UI.</li>
-	<li>To use Blue Prism the most effectively, you need in-depth programming knowledge (ie Visual Basic, webpage structuring, and http APIs mechanisms).
+	<li>To use Blue Prism the most effectively, you need <b>in-depth programming knowledge</b> (ie Visual Basic, webpage structuring, and http APIs mechanisms).
 But if you have this, why remain tied to Blue Prism?
 You could escape the sluggishness, precarity, and extortionate cost - in exchange for free, unfettered, democratised code.</li>
-	<li>Suffice it to say, there exists a skills-gap between the domains of blue-prism-operation and playwright scripting; a skills-gap likely to take <i>some time</i> to bridge.</li>
+	<li>Suffice it to say, there exists a <b>skills-gap</b> between the disciplines of blue-prism-operation and playwright-scripting; a skills-gap likely to take <i>some time</i> to bridge in most working environments.</li>
 </ul>

 ## This project
 <img alt="code-screenshot" src="https://raw.githubusercontent.com/BenMullan/carpe-datum/main/src/(resources)/images/cd-dev-clear-code.png" width="100%" />

 Amongst the **most important code** is...